 Exporting Content from Adobe Captivate

-Make sure that you uncheck the Enable Reporting option for your project.
-Details on where to find that setting in Captivate under the LMS section here: http://www.infosemantics.com.au/adobe-captivate-troubleshooting/how-to-set-up-preferences
+- Make sure that you uncheck the Enable Reporting option for your project.
+For details on where to find that setting in Captivate, please see their LMS documentation.

 To publish Adobe Captivate files for Thinkific, open the project and then click File Publish or on the button bar, click Publish Publish to Computer.
 Once done, you should see the following dialog: